 In 2022, Whitney passed the torch to fellow passionate environmentalist and friend Hope LaBonty.
 Hope is excited to continue providing services as the new owner of Loving Earth Compost.

-Our mission is to provide high-quality, convenient curbside pick-up composting services to Saratoga Springs and the surrounding areas.
+The mission remains to provide high-quality, convenient composting services to Saratoga Springs and the surrounding areas.
 We believe whole heartedly that protecting our environment is a community-endeavor, and we need to work together to help combat the climate crisis.

 The Composting Process

 Your food scraps are collected, weighted and processed to remove any non-compostable material.
-Together with Adirondack Worm Farm, scraps are mixed with the proper amount of carbon to nitrogen ratio and processed into an aerated static compost pile.
-The pile is constructed with multiple aeration pipes and an electric blower automatically inducing air into the pile intermittently...the perfect environment for microbes to flourish and food waste to break down.
-The pile reaches an optimal temperature of 160-170 degrees to kill any diseased pathogens and allow for healthy bacteria and microbes to grow.
-Once the pile has reached its prime at around 4 weeks, it is then moved to another static pile to cure for another 3-4 months.
+The scraps are then mixed with the proper amount of carbon to nitrogen ratio and processed into a variety of composting piles, including aerated static compost piles and windrows.
+The pile is turned and monitored daily to ensure that it has reached the perfect environment for microbes to flourish and food waste to break down.
+The pile reaches an optimal temperature of 140-160 degrees to kill any diseased pathogens and allow for healthy bacteria and microbes to grow.
+Once the pile has reached its prime at around 4 weeks, it is then moved to another static pile to cure for about 3 months.
+We then, test our compost using Dr. Elaine Ingham's Soil Food Web Lab method, for the proper balance of microbes.
 The compost is then sifted and ready to use!

 Composting is one of the easiest and greenest ways we can protect and restore the resources our planet has to offer.
 Learn more about service plans and become part of the solution.

 Hope is a passionate environmentalist who lives in Saratoga Springs, with her family.
 She is very excited to carry-on Loving Earth, and be a part of the mission to help the Saratoga region become more sustainable.